 Statement on racism

-"We are working to build a safe, respectful and inclusive environment.
-We acknowledge we have more to do to make this a reality for everyone, but we are working hard to achieve this.
-Having signed the Race Equality Charter in March 2019, we are working to understand any institutional or cultural barriers that may stand in the way of BAME staff and students, and to improve the representation, progression and success of BAME staff and students within our University community.
+- Durham University signed the Race Equality Charter in 2019 and is working to understand any institutional or cultural barriers that may stand in the way of BAME staff and students, and to improve the representation, progression and success of BAME staff and students within the University community.

-"We have also introduced an online Report and Support tool through which staff, students and visitors can report unwanted behaviour and seek support.
+- The University has introduced an online Report and Support tool through which staff, students and visitors can report unwanted behaviours and seek support.
 This can be found at: reportandsupport.durham.ac.uk.
 Data collected through the tool is published online here.

 - Our Executive Dean for Science and a Co-Chair of the BAME Staff Network currently chair a Black Lives Matter round-table discussion for staff, which has been meeting with Executive representatives to discuss relevant issues and identify opportunities to address structural inequalities from a race perspective.

 - Professor Simon Forrest, Principal of the College of St Hild and St Bede, has chaired a round-table discussion involving students and senior staff including Executive members.
 This has led to us committing financial support to a student-led project aimed at supporting access to higher education by people of colour.

 - In July 2020, the University published the final report of the Durham Commission on Respect, Values and Behaviour, a year-long study to understand what it is like to study and work at Durham University.
 The University has made taking forward its recommendations a priority.
 For example, it is intended that a Pro-Vice-Chancellor for Equality, Diversity and Inclusion will be appointed in the first half of 2021.
 Nominations have recently been sought for the Respect Oversight Group, which will review progress in the delivery of the recommendations by a management-led Respect Working Group.
 It is hoped a panel will be confirmed in December 2020.

 - The UUK report also recommends that universities: